markdoc/docs/pages/docs/nodes.md

 - `render`
 - `string`
-- Name of the output (e.g. HTML tag, React component name) to render
+- Name of the output (for example, HTML tag, React component name) to render

 ---

 - `children`
 - `string[]`
-- Determines which tag or node types are allowed to be rendered as children of this node.
+- Determines which tag or node types can be rendered as children of this node.
 Used in schema validation.

 ---

 - `attributes`
 - `{ [string]: SchemaAttribute }`
-- Determines which [values (and their types)](/docs/attributes) are allowed to be passed to this node.
+- Determines which [values (and their types)](/docs/attributes) can be passed to this node.

 ---